All Episodes

 Thrilled and delighted to be with you today.

-We've learned a little bit more about Barack Obama's visit to Cape Girardeau, Missouri today, my uh my hometown.
+We've learned a little bit more about Barack Obama's visit to Cape Girardeau, Missouri today, my hometown.

-We also have the obligatory audio sound bites from Senator McCain's speech on the environment yesterday in uh in Oregon.
+We also have the obligatory audio soundbites from Senator McCain's speech on the environment yesterday in Oregon.

-When it comes to global warming and the hoax and the fixes for this hoax, the solutions, we do not have one of the three presidential candidates who differs from each other.
+When it comes to global warming and the hulks and the fixes for this hoax, the solutions, we do not have one of the three presidential candidates who differs from each other.

 Our goose is cooked on this.

-It's gonna add up to more taxes, it's gonna add up to the destruction of wealth.
+It's going to add up to the destruction of wealth.

-It is going to it's gonna it's gonna infuriate people when you find out how much this is going to cost you, and after it is cost you what it costs you, when you then learn that it's not going to make a bit of difference in whatever climate changes, if any, are happening, you are going to be fit to be tied, just as they are now in the UK.
+When you find out how much this is going to cost you, and after it has cost you what it costs you, when you then learn that it's not going to make a bit of difference in whatever climate changes, if any, are happening, you are going to be fit to be tied, just as they are now in the U.K.

 They are revolting against liberals over there because they've had all these carbon tax increases, all these other various tax increases to stop global warming, and yet the news every day brings news of more destruction.